 There comes a time in the existence of every business where cash flow becomes low.
 One way to combat times of low cash flow is to time your payments.
 By timing your payments appropriately you can ensure that all of your bills are paid before you make necessary and unnecessary purchases.

 Another thing that you can do to avoid times of financial stagnancy is to work with a factoring company like ours.
 Specializing in accounts receivable financing, our company (and others like ours) will purchase your invoices from you before your customer has paid you.
 In doing so, you can get the money when you need it — not whenever your customer decides to pay.

 Manage Your Inventory

 Ordering too little or too much of an inventory item can be a costly mistake.
 On one hand, you pay for the inventory only to have troupe selling it, and on the other hand, you miss the opportunity cost of selling the item that you have already sold out of.
-By managing your inventory closely, you can minimize making financial risks.
+By managing your inventory closely, you can minimize your financial risks.

 Have A Savings Reserve

 While we could continue to list countless other tips on money management, our last tip for small business owners is to have a cash reserve.
 It is important to remember that nothing is guaranteed in the business world.
 No matter how many precautions you take, or how many of the management tips that we’ve discussed today you adhere to, things happen that are outside of your control.

 Market fluctuations, lawsuits, poor fiscal years — all of these things and more can be a huge blow to a small business.
 By having some sort of cash reserve saved up, you can minimize the blows that your business might suffer.